Michael-Prescott/michael_prescott_hudl_take_home/README.md

 # Hudl Test Automation Take Home Project

-This repository contains a sample selection of E2E UI tests for testing the login page for the main Hudl web application with a focus on logging in, account creation and social media authentication workflows.
+This repository contains a sample selection of E2E UI tests for verifying the login page for the main Hudl web application with a focus on logging in, account creation and social media authentication workflows.
 This suite is built on top of [Playwright](https://playwright.dev)(Typescript) by employing the Page Object Model (POM) design pattern for maintainability, robustness and scalability.

 ## Table of Contents